Goodbye to stuffy noses, irritating coughs, sore throats, aches and more…

 For a simple disinfectant spray, add 10 to 20 drops of eucalyptus essential oil to 500ml of water in a spray bottle.
 Shake before use, and start spraying to get rid of the cold or flu viruses floating around your home.

-The Ultimate Guide on How to Use Essential Oils – Read More
+The Ultimate Guide on How to Best Use Essential Oils – Read More

-While eucalyptus essential oil is able to treat most, if not all, of the symptoms of a cold or flu, its most powerful ability is to help stop these common winter ailments before they even start.
-This simple all-natural remedy is everything you need to get through winter with no sign of colds or flu at all…
+While eucalyptus essential oil is able to treat most, if not all, of the symptoms of a cold or the flu, its most powerful ability is to help stop these common winter ailments before they even start.
+This simple all-natural home remedy is everything you need to get through winter with no sign of colds, coughs, flu or sinus congestion at all…

 CAUTIONARY NOTES & SIDE EFFECTS